request-interop/interface/README.md

 - `__toString() : string` returns the full URL as a string.

-It also provides this custom PHPStan type to enable better static analysis:
+It also provides this custom PHPStan type to aid static analysis:

 - `UrlArray`: